Mango-information-systems/twiLiMe/README.md

 # twiLiMe - extracting members from twitter lists

-Small node.js to extract all twitter usernames contained from twitter lists.
+Small node.js utility to extract all twitter usernames contained from twitter lists.

 ## features
 * Extracts all twitter usernames from many lists into a single txt file.